Paul7967/todo/README.md

-Todo application is created durin course "React+Redus" for learnin all fearures of Ract.
+Todo application is created durin course "React+Redus" for learnin all fearures of React.